sciencePeptideDeck

 They are not.
 And that distinction matters enormously.

 This guide cuts through the noise.
-Below you will find a research-grounded breakdown of what bio peptides actually are at the molecular level, the four major functional categories, the mechanisms behind their most studied benefits, the best dietary and supplemental sources, and the safety considerations most resources skip.
-By the end, you will have the framework to evaluate any bio peptide claim with confidence.
+Below you'll find a research-grounded breakdown of what bio peptides actually are at the molecular level, the four major functional categories, the mechanisms behind their most studied benefits, the best dietary and supplemental sources, and the safety considerations most resources skip.

 • Short chains of amino acids (typically 2–50 residues) that carry specific biological signals